Ghosts of War (2020 film): Plot

-During the World War II Allied campaign across France in 1944, five soldiers of the United States' 82nd Airborne Division are assigned to guard a chateau.
-En route these American soldiers ambushed a captured American army jeep that was being used by German soldiers.
-After the initial attack, the American soldiers killed the surviving German soldiers.
-Afterward, the American soldiers met a group of Jewish refugees and arrive at their destination, and the American troops they're replacing clear out hurriedly.
-Chris, the American soldiers' group's commander, interprets a repetitive banging sound coming from the fireplace as Morse code, which Eugene transcribes as saying "I have no legs".
+As the Allied armies advance through France in 1944, five soldiers of the United States' 82nd Airborne Division are assigned to guard a chateau.
+En route to the chateau they ambush German soldiers operating a captured American jeep and leave no survivors.
+As they proceed with the mission they encounter a group of Jewish refugees.
+They relieve the American guards at the chateau, who leave hurriedly.
+Chris, commanding the guard, identifies a repetitive banging coming from the fireplace as a message in Morse code which Eugene translates as "I have no legs".

-Eugene later finds a journal kept by a German soldier detailing the fate of the Helwigs, the former owners.
-The Germans, having discovered the Helwigs had been sheltering Jews, brutally murdered them by burning the father alive, hanging the daughter and drowning the son in a bathtub.
-As Eugene is transcribing another Morse code message, his hand moves without his volition to spell out the message "If you leave, you die".
+Eugene finds a journal kept by a German soldier detailing the fate of the chateau's owners, the Helwigs, who were brutally murdered by the Germans for sheltering Jews.
+The father was burned alive, the daughter was hanged and the son was drowned in a bathtub.
+As Eugene transcribes another Morse code message, his hand moves involuntarily to spell out the message "If you leave, you die".

-That night, a German patrol attacks.
-The Americans kill most of their number but Butchie is mortally wounded diving on a grenade.
-Elsewhere, the men witness some of the Germans being killed by unseen forces in the same manner as the Helwig family.
+A German patrol attacks during the night, and though they are defeated, Butchie is mortally wounded diving on a grenade.
+The men witness some of the Germans being killed by unseen forces in the same manner as the Helwigs.
 Before he dies, Butchie rants that what the men are experiencing isn't real and exhorts Chris to "remember".

-Convinced that the building is haunted, the survivors leave, only to find themselves repeating the experiences that brought them to the chateau - the ambush of the jeep, the encounter with the refugees.
-Believing they are cursed and that their only hope is to give the bodies of the Helwig family a proper burial, they return to the chateau.
-An invisible force grabs Chris and hauls him towards an outhouse where they find the Helwigs' remains.
+Convinced the building is haunted, the survivors leave, but repeat the experiences of their trip to the chateau, including the ambush of the jeep and the encounter with the refugees.
+Believing they're cursed and that their only hope is to bury the bodies of the Helwigs, they return to the chateau.
+An invisible force hauls Chris toward an outhouse where the Helwigs' remains are revealed.